DevAnamTales/bookFinder/README.md

  ### `api/books`
 - `booksId`: The name of the book.
-- `authorId` : Writer name of that book.
+- `authorId` : Author id.
-- `genre`: It contains which type of book is this.
+- `genre`: It contains which type of book category
+- `pageSize`: Result per page

+### ´/api/books/user/´
+- ´userId´: Find all books rated by a specific user

 ### api/users:
 - `userId`: Get user by its ID.